kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    { [5290 bytes data]
    * Connection #0 to host localhost left intact
    ```
-   A 200 response indicates that we can reach our app, however if we stop here, traffic to the productpage Upstream will not be encrypted with mTLS.

-4. In order to require all traffic in the Mesh uses mTLS, apply the following STRICT PeerAuthentication policy:
+4. To require all traffic in the mesh to use mTLS, apply the following STRICT PeerAuthentication policy.
    ```yaml
    kubectl apply -f - <<EOF
    apiVersion: "security.istio.io/v1beta1"